-And the program is Then the treatment is All programs Excluded, as it is a conversion of a resource, not income.
-ALTCSSSI-MAOMSP Counted as unearned income.
-Adult Caretaker Relative Pregnant Woman Child KidsCare Excluded.
+If And the program is Then the treatment is Cash surrender paid to owner All programs Excluded, as it is a conversion of a resource, not income.
+Accelerated life insurance payments paid to insured ALTCSSSI-MAOMSP Counted as unearned income.
+AdultCaretaker RelativePregnant WomanChildKidsCare Excluded.
 Benefits paid per diem are excluded up to the amount of actual long-term care costs or the IRS per diem rate, whichever is higher.
-ALTCS SSI-MAO MSP Adult Caretaker Relative Counted as unearned income.
+Death benefits or life insurance proceeds paid directly to the beneficiary ALTCS SSI-MAO MSP Adult Caretaker Relative Counted as unearned income.
 Exception: Any part of the inheritance that will be used to pay for the deceased person's burial expenses and outstanding debts is excluded.
 Excluded.
-All programs ALTCS SSI-MAO MSP Adult Caretaker Relative Pregnant Woman Child KidsCare ALTCS SSI-MAO MSP Adult